 Professor Michael Milford was interviewed about this project by ABC Central West’s Breakfast radio show.
 The interview is embedded below.

-UPDATE January 2021 – Download the report
+UPDATE January 2021 – Download the final report

 Also available for download is a HD Maps Fact Sheet.